AI for the Life Sciences

 May 2026: ARPA-H launches the IGoR program (Intelligent Generator of Research) to “deliver gold-standard biomedical science faster through an AI-powered research ecosystem” focused on Alzheimer’s, Parkinson’s, and autoimmune disease (HHS press release, May 2026).

-These are not unrelated events.
-They are a change in the default operating model of biomedical research: AI is no longer an experiment to run, it is infrastructure to use.
-The questions for working researchers are no longer “can I use AI” but rather “which model, for which decision, with what validation.”
+Together, these events changed the workflow of biological research: AI is no longer only an experiment to run, it is infrastructure to evaluate and use.
+The question is no longer “can I use AI?” but “which model, for which decision, with what validation?”

 This handbook is written for those questions.
 It is not a tour of every model release.
-It is a framework for reading model outputs as research inputs, choosing systems by biological question rather than brand, and designing the experiment that turns a prediction into a program decision.
+It is a framework for reading model outputs as research inputs, choosing systems by biological question rather than brand, and designing the experiment that turns a prediction into biological evidence.

 What Life Sciences AI Is, and What It Is Not